 - Unwanted physical contact

-- Remarks concerning a person’s age, dress, appearance etc
+- Remarks about someone’s age, dress, or appearance

 - Offensive language